OliverMKing/WASMamba/README.md

 Infrastructure can be provisioned by running `terraform init && terraform apply` in the `tf` directory.

-Ocassionally, we need to bump dependencies.
+Ocassionally, we may need to update manifests.
 Install the [spin k8s plugin](https://github.com/chrismatteson/spin-plugin-k8s).
 Run `spin k8s scaffold wasmamba -o` to get the latest Dockerfile and manifests.
 Compare the manifests to the current [manifests](./manifests/).
+Additionally, see [spin kubernetes docs](https://developer.fermyon.com/spin/kubernetes) for latest best practices.